Chris Palmer, MD: Ketogenic therapy may help stop seizures

 This dietary treatment, the ketogenic diet, based on ancient medicine, is making a comeback as a treatment for epilepsy.

-The ketogenic diet controversy
+Dr. Palmer‘s perspective on the ketogenic diet controversy

 - The keto diet is one of today’s most controversial diets, so the idea of using the ketogenic diet to treat seizures sounds surprising.

 - Celebrities rave about it as a weight loss tool, while some health care professionals and organizations say that it is dangerous.